Gamer-friend/waterfallmath.github.io/text/instructions.md

 second terminal: `cd bungee && sudo java -jar bungee.jar`

+IMPORTANT NOTE!
+[THIS IS FOR THE FIRST TERMINAL.]
+You need to agree to the eula in order for it to work.
+In your codespaces, go to the left sidebar and see the symbol that looks like two circles on top and one branch on the bottom, click on it, pres the `+` on the `eula.txt` and write a commit message and click "commit".
+Rerun the server using `sudo java -jar server.jar`.

 Now go to the ports area and forward (and make public) ports 25565 and 8081

 And then, ⚠ MOST IMPORTANT! ⚠